shand07/Skybound/README.md

 Skybound is a story-driven RPG currently in development using the Unity engine.

-Players will:

-Explore a massive fantasy/sci-fi world
-Build relationships with companions
+Players will, explore a massive fantasy/sci-fi world Build relationships with companions
 Battle dangerous enemies in tactical combat
 Discover ancient mysteries hidden beneath the world